euberdeveloper/eagletrt-ubx-parser/README.md

 # eagletrt-ubx-parser

-A nodejs program for [@eagletrt](https://github.com/eagletrt) to parse GGA GLL and RMC messages of ubx files to csv or json
+A nodejs program for [@eagletrt](https://github.com/eagletrt) to parse GGA GLL RMC and VTG messages of ubx files to csv or json

 ## Project purpose

 The **telemetry of eagletrt** uses two high-precision **GPS**, one as **base-station** and another in the car as a **rover**.
 The rover GPS data are parsed by the telemetry and saved in a local mongodb.
 The **base-station** saves instead a raw **ubx log** file.
-The purpose of this project is making easy to **parse** the wanted data (latitude, longitude and timestamp) and save it in an easy-handable format such as **json** and **csv**.
+The purpose of this project is making easy to **parse** the wanted data (latitude, longitude timestamp altitude and speed) and save it in an easy-handable format such as **json** and **csv**.

 ## How it was made